Activator: GLU Activation Function as the Core Component of a Vision Transformer: Methodology

 This work investigates the utilization of gated liner unit-based transformer blocks, with token local operations being the core process of the architecture design.
-To achieve this aim, we propose two variants of modified transformers.
-The first replaces the attention mechanism with an MLP incorporating the gated linear unit activation structure, followed by a standard MLP as in the traditional transformer block design.
-The second variant investigates replacing both the attention mechanism and the standard MLP with a single GLU MLP structure.
-The GLU MLP incorporates two up projections of the input token from the token dimension value to the expanded hidden dimension value; one of the paths is used as input to an activation function on which this work adopts the gaussian error linear unit activation function (GELU), and the resulting structure has similarities to the gaussian error gated liner unit MLP (GEGLU) \cite{47}.
-We modify the GEGLU design by omitting the reduction of the hidden dimension by the 2/3 factor, and this proposal maintains the full hidden dimension to provide a suitable learning capacity to operate as a replacement for the attention mechanism.
+To achieve this aim, we propose replacing both the attention mechanism and the standard MLP with a single GLU MLP structure.
+The GLU MLP incorporates two up projections of the input token from the token dimension value to the expanded hidden dimension value; one of the paths is used as input to an activation function such as the gaussian error linear unit activation function (GELU), and the resulting structure has similarities to structures based on the GLU such as the gaussian error gated linear unit MLP (GEGLU) \cite{47}.
+We modify the general GLU MLP design by omitting the reduction of the hidden dimension by the 2/3 factor, and this proposal maintains the full hidden dimension to provide a suitable learning capacity to operate as a replacement for the attention mechanism.
 The second path is not subjected to non-linearity, and the two paths are then coupled by a process of element-wise multiplication that induces a gating on the non-activated path by the output of the activation.
+Therefore, the use of local token interactions as the core process leads to a reduction of computational cost.

-This work adopts the Activator name for the proposed design to emphasize the GLU as the core process; the variant that replaces the attention mechanism with GEGLU MLP is referred to in this work as the Activator, while the design that relies solely on GEGLU MLP is referred to as the GEGLU-only Activator.
+This work adopts the Activator name for the proposed design to emphasize the GLU as the core process in designing the computational block.

-Equations (8), (9), (10) and (11) are the main equations for the Activator block.
+Equations (6), (7) and (8) are the main equations for the Activator block.